260 Days: Development and casting

-Official website (260days.net) was launched by the end of December 2023.
+The official website (260days.net) was launched by the end of December 2023.
 First press conference on the filming of the movie was held soon after, on January 28, 2024, in Osijek, Croatia.
 Among others, Hanna Schygulla, Armand Assante, Lujo Kunčević, Pero Eranović, and Konstantin Haag were announced as the cast members at the conference.
-Tim Roth, Angela Molina, Sam Hazeldine, Camilla Rutherford, Isabella Dempster (Dempster-Fentham-Fletcher) and Will Godber were also announced as cast members.
+Tim Roth, Angela Molina, Sam Hazeldine, Camilla Rutherford, Isabella Dempster and Will Godber were also announced as cast members.

 Crowdfunding campaign for the movie was opened on December 1, 2023.
 So far (July 2025), campaign raised €3.94 million.
 Movie ambasadors include singer Dino Jelusić, soccer coach Zlatko Dalić, waterpolo coach Ivica Tucak, Croatian minister Tomo Medved, writer Hrvoje Hitrec, waterpolo player Dubravko Šimenc, gymnast Robert Seligman, boxer Luka Pratljačić, Fr.
 Nikola Pašalić, rabbi Jack Bemporad, among others.
 Film was also supported by several Croatian writers of historical novels regarding Croatian War of Independence (Goran Hiller, Vilim Karlović, Damir Plavšić, Zdravko Carević, Antun Fuglinski and Zoran Filipović).
 Croatian Ministry of Defence and the Ministry of Croatian Veterans also supported the movie.

 Filming

 Casting was held in London during March and April 2024.
-36 candidates auditioned for the role of the young Gubina, for which Will Godber was selected.
+36 candidates auditioned for the role of the young Marijan Gubina, for which Will Godber was selected.
 Filming started on May 15 and ended by June 2024 in Osijek.
 Filming started in Đakovo and Gorjani, where family and childhood scenes were filmed.
 Film was shot mostly in Gorjani, Đakovo, Osijek's historic Tvrđa, Vukovar and at the several locations in Osijek-Baranja County.
 Gorjani were selected to represent Dalj, Gubina's birthplace, with traditional Slavonic wooden houses and agricultural landscape.
 In total, 41 actor appears in the movie.
 Castings for extras were held during May 2024 in Đakovo and Požega.
 Around 60 of them appears in the film, some of which are Croatian survivors of the Serbian concentration camps and war veterans.

-Box office
+Release

-World premiere was held on November 2, 2025 at the Gradski vrt Hall in Osijek.
+260 Days premiered on November 2, 2025 at the Gradski vrt Hall in Osijek.
 It is being aired in Croatian movie theaters in Slavonski Brod, Đakovo, Dubrovnik, Našice, Zagreb and other places.
+More than 5,000 spectators visited Krešimir Ćosić Hall in Zadar for the local premiere on December 17, 2025.

+Awards

+In November 2025, the film won Best Feature Film at the East Village New York Film Festival.
+In February 2026, 260 Days won Best War and Peace Film at the New Delhi Film Festival.
+The film was also awarded Outstanding Achievement at the Swedish International Film Festival.